micmejia/bible-dump/AMPC/Mark/Mark 1.md

-[^b]Just as it is written in the prophet Isaiah: Behold, I send My messenger before Your face, who will make ready Your way--
+Just as it is written in the prophet Isaiah: Behold, I send My messenger before Your face, who will make ready Your way--